Global dynamics of a two-species competition patch model in a Y-shaped river network: Nonexistence of positive equilibria

-\end{enumerate} \end{lemma} \begin{proof} We only prove (i) cannot occur, and (ii) can be treated similarly.
-Suppose to the contrary that (i) occurs.
-If $\tilde l_1^*\ge l_2^*$, then \eqref{lem23} holds with $l_1^*=\tilde l_1^*$, which contradicts Lemma \ref{canot} (ii).
-Then we consider the case $\tilde l_1^*<l_2^*$.
+(ii) Now we prove (ii), while (iii) can be studied in a similar manner.
+Suppose to the contrary that (ii) occurs.
+If $\tilde{l}_1 \ge l_2$, then \eqref{lem23} holds with $l_1=\tilde{l}_1$, which contradicts Lemma \ref{canot2} (i).
+Then we consider the case $\tilde{l}_1<l_2$.

-\emph{Claim 1:} $f_k^1+f_k^2< 0$ for each $k=1,\cdots,\tilde l_1^*$.
+\emph{Claim 1:} $f_k^1+f_k^2< 0$ for each $k=1,\cdots,\tilde{l}_1$.

-\emph{Proof of Claim:} Since $(1,\tilde l_1^*)\in P_o\cup P_u$, it follows from \eqref{steady-a} and \eqref{lem26-a} that
+\emph{Proof of Claim:} Since $(1,\tilde{l}_1)\in P_o\cup P_u$, it follows from \eqref{steady-a} and \eqref{lem26-a} that

 and

 which yields